Trains to Birmingham New Street Station

 - Food & Drink: Camden Food located beyond the ticket barrier, Costa located beyond the ticket barrier next to Platform 5b escalator, M&S Food located on the main concourse, Mi Casa Burritos located beyond the ticket barrier next to Platform 9 escalator, The Pasty Shop located beyond the ticket barrier next to Platform 7 escalator.

-- Shops: Boots located on the main concourse before the ticket barrier, W H Smith located on the main concourse before the ticket barrier.
+- Shops: Boots is situated on the main concourse before the ticket barrier, and W H Smith is located on the main concourse before the ticket barrier.

 - Baby Changing Facilities: In the male and female toilets.

 - Waiting Rooms: There are two large seating areas beyond the ticket barrier between the escalators to platforms 5b and 8b.
 All platforms have waiting areas with seating.

 The footpath to the new entrance from Hill St is now step-free, and there is level access from the drop off point.
 All platforms have lifts and escalators.